Home > Cincinnati and Northern Kentucky Criminal Defense Overview > Cincinnati Criminal Appeals Lawyer

 A Cincinnati appeal lawyer can help.
 If you’re facing a criminal matter and want help filing an appeal, contact the experienced criminal defense team at Luftman, Heck, & Associates.
 We are ready to guide you through your legal options to achieve the best outcome possible.
 Request a free consultation online or call us today at (513) 338-1890.

-Common Grounds for Appeal
+Common Grounds for Criminal Appeals in Cincinnati, Ohio

 You may appeal the judgment of the court on legal grounds only, not on factual grounds.
 The facts are weighed by the jury and/or judge during the trial.
 An appeal must be presented based on a problem with the law in connection with the case.